MICAH FINK - FOUNDER/CEO

 T. BAXTER STEPHENSON

 Baxter Stephenson is a 25-year veteran of manufacturing in the Greater Minneapolis area of Minnesota.
-His tenure includes, most recently, 19 years at Fraser Steel Company, specializing in tube fabrication.
+His tenure includes, most recently, 21 years at Fraser Steel Company, specializing in tube fabrication.
 Stephenson is a committed and hard-working executive leader who has risen through the ranks to President & CEO of the company.
 Stephenson’s education includes a B.S. in Finance and an M.B.A. in International Business, both from the University of Minnesota Carlson School of Management.
 Stephenson’s charitable interests include supporting our veterans, drug and alcohol rehabilitation, feeding starving children around the globe, and his local church.
-Stephenson is married with three children.
-He enjoys hunting, fishing, and spending time at the lake with his family.
+Stephenson is the father to three children, and he enjoys hunting, fishing, and spending time at the lake with his family.

 MICAH FINK - FOUNDER/CEO